 You will be able to secure affordable premiums if you don’t have any major health problems.
 You should be able to find a life insurance policy for over 80 with a low premium if you did not undergo a major surgery recently and had not been diagnosed with a serious medical condition.

-Quit Smoking Or Drinking
+Quit Smoking and Drinking Habits

 Drinking or smoking regularly can have negative consequences on your health.
-You will be able to secure lower premiums for your life insurance plan if you quit smoking and drinking twelve months before applying.
+You will be able to secure lower premiums for your life insurance plan if you quit smoking and drinking 12 months before applying.
 Premiums will more than likely be a little higher if you apply before a full year.
 Your body won’t be able to recover quickly if you become sick.

 Quitting smoking and drinking will help you stay healthier besides making life insurance more affordable.